Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ```
 import React from 'react';
-import ReactDOM from 'react-dom';
+import ReactDOM from 'react-dom/client';
 ​
 import App from './App';
 ```

+**Note**

-**Note**; when you're doing anything with React, you must import it at the **top** of the file.
-This is bringing React into **scope**.
-For this file, you also need the `React DOM` package, which is responsible for rendering your React code to the browser.
+When doing anything with React, you must import it at the **top** of the file.

+- This is bringing React into **scope**.

+For this file, you need the `React-DOM/client` package, which is responsible for rendering React code to the browser.

 Import your `App` component, which will complete greeting the user.

 Make sure your app gets rendered to the browser.
-To do that, call the `render()` method from the `React DOM `package you imported.
+To do that, call the `render` method from the `React-Dom/client `package you imported.

 #### index.js

 ```
-ReactDOM.render(<App />, document.querySelector('#root'));
+ReactDOM.rcreateRoot(document.getElelmentById('root')).render (<App />;)
 ```

 `ReactDOM.render()` accepts two arguments:

 1. The component you want to render (`APP`).

-2. Where you want to render it, i.e. the `HTML` element from the `index.html` file.
+2. Where you want to render it, i.e. the '`root`' `div` in your `HTML` element from the `index.html` file.

-To add your `App` component into the `ReactDOM.render()` method, you’ll get your first peep of `JSX`, React’s XML-like syntax.
-It looks very similar to `XML` or `HTML` and later on, you’ll add `paragraph` tags and `input` elements into your components.
+To add your `App` component into the `ReactDOM.render()` method, get your first peep of `JSX`, React’s XML-like syntax.
+It looks very similar to `XML` or `HTML` and later on, you add `paragraph` tags and `input` elements into your components.
 It’s important to know the difference.
 What you’re using here is `JSX` which is propriety `React` syntax.

-For the second part, use the built-in `document.querySelector()` method to find the `<main>` element you created in your `index.html` file.
+For the second part, use the built-in `document.getElelmentById` method to find the `<root>` element you created in your `index.html` file.
 You gave it an `ID` of `output` so you’ll use that here to find it.

 Save the file and move to your `App` component.

 ### App.js

+**Note**

-**Note**: the name of the file has been capitalized to ‘`App.js`’.
+The name of the file has been capitalized to ‘`App.js`’.
 This is not 100% necessary, but it’s a convention used among React projects to capitalize any component file names.

 The last piece of the puzzle is to build out your `App` component to make something happen and greet your users.

-If you're using React, you need to have React in scope.
+If you use React, you need to have React in scope.
 Import React at the top of the file.

 #### App.js